koodaamo/tnefparse/README.rst

-   -p PATH, --path PATH   optional explicit path to extract attachments to -b, --body             extract the body to stdout -hb, --htmlbody        extract the HTML body to stdout -l LEVEL, --log LEVEL  set log level to DEBUG, INFO, WARN or ERROR -c, --checksum         calculate checksums (off by default)
+   -p PATH, --path PATH   optional explicit path to extract attachments to -b, --body             extract the body to stdout -hb, --htmlbody        extract the HTML body to stdout -rb, --rtfbody         extract the RTF body to stdout -l LEVEL, --log LEVEL  set log level to DEBUG, INFO, WARN or ERROR -c, --checksum         calculate checksums (off by default)